machsna/uscustom/README.txt

 Installation
 ============

-1. Drag the files UScustom.keylayout and UScustom.icns to either one of /Library/Keyboard Layouts/ or to ~/Library/Keyboard Layouts/.
+1. Drag "U.S. custom.bundle" to either one of
+/Library/Keyboard Layouts/ or ~/Library/Keyboard Layouts/.

 2. Log out and log in again to complete the installation (it may work right away).